xtremebiker/birt-standalone/README.md

 1. The default template path is set to /home/birtserver/templates/.
 There's a simple test template included in the project (in WEB-INF), just copy it to that folder.

-2. Type *{deployUrl}/service/report?template=test_report&param1=Hello world* in your
-browser.
-You'll see the report displayed.
+2. Navigate to *{deployUrl}* in your browser.
+You'll see the test report displayed.

 ## Project details